for Home Schoolers & High Schoolers & others

 An overview of each competition follows the chart

-The AMC (American Mathematics Contest) is just a test, but it's part of a sequence that culminates in the International Math Olympiads.
-There are nice plaque and medal prizes.
-I like it because the questions are very good ones, which is probably because it is sponsored by prestigious societies of real mathematicians, that progress from easy to hard.
+The AMC (American Mathematics Contest) is a highly prestigious test that is part of a sequence that culminates in the International Math Olympiads.
+Students who do really well are invited to the next levele - the AIME.
+The questions are very good ones (probably because it is sponsored by prestigious societies of real mathematicians) that progress from very easy to very hard.